zarosath/MedievalDreams.io/README.md

 **Scaremonger**

-**RemiD** for third person cam & gravity code reference/examples/snippet
+**RemiD** for third person cam & gravity code reference/examples/code snippet

+ **AXKuhta** / CameraFunctions.bmx gist code snippet for mouse functions etc.

 and everyone who has contributed their time and code for helping others.